4350-fall-2025/backend/README.md

     backend/src/main/resources
 ```

-10) In IntelliJ, Click the "Run->Edit Configurations" and in the Run/Debug Configurations, under "Environment Variables" enter the following environment variable:
+10) (See *Note below if you do not see an enviornment variables option).
+In IntelliJ, Click the "Run->Edit Configurations" and in the Run/Debug Configurations, under "Environment Variables" enter the following environment variables:

 GOOGLE_APPLICATION_CREDENTIALS=*enter your ABSOLUTE path to the firebase-admin.json file here*